Random matrices: Algebraic geometry

-The expression for the two-point function in terms of the fundamental second kind differential, which we just saw in the one-cut case of the Riemann sphere, has a generalization to the multi-cut case of an arbitrary Riemann surface.
-The fundamental second kind differential $B$ of a Riemann surface is defined as a meromorphic symmetric bilinear differential whose only singularity is a double pole on the diagonal.
-It is unique up to holomorphic terms and a choice of normalization, and only depends on the complex structure of the Riemann surface.
-As we will see in Section \ref{sec:non-perturbative}, the large $N$ two-point function is not given solely by the fundamental second kind differential, but may also involve oscillatory terms.
-The resulting expression is more complicated than in the one-cut case, but it is still universal.
+In the multi-cut case, the large $N$ two-point function is not given solely by the fundamental second kind differential, but may also involve oscillatory terms.
+(See \autoref{sec:non-perturbative}.)
+The resulting expression is more complicated than in the 1-cut case, but it is still universal.
+If there are no oscillatory terms, the two-point function is